abnud11/canvas-confetti/README.md

 Second, this library avoids mixing default exports with named exports due to issues with Vite so all exports are named exports, the default export is now named `fireConfetti`.

-I hope you enjoy this library, While I didn't publish it yet I intend to do so shortly.
+I hope you enjoy this library, to install it:
+For npm:
+`npm i @abnud11/canvas-confetti`
+For yarn:
+`yarn add @abnud11/canvas-confetti`
+For pnpm:
+`pnpm add @abnud11/canvas-confetti`
+For bun:
+`bun add @abnud11/canvas-confetti`